-The T. Russell Reitz Regional Animal Shelter/Control protects public health, welfare, and property through enforcement of city and county ordinances and sheltering of unwanted companion animals, providing public education on the care of companion animals, and promoting the humane treatment and responsible pet ownership.
+The T. Russell Reitz Regional Animal Shelter/Control protects public health, welfare, and property through enforcement of city and county ordinances and sheltering of unwanted companion animals, providing public education on the care of companion animals, and promoting humane treatment and responsible pet ownership.

 - To provide professional animal services to the community and its animals.
-We strive to promote the proper care and control of animals within our community and to instill in the public mind a proper regard for the welfare of all animals.
+We strive to promote the proper care and control of animals within our community and to instill in the public mind proper regard for the welfare of all animals.

 - To maintain a modern, professional, well-equipped animal shelter.

 - To guarantee that every animal entering the animal shelter will be reunited with its rightful owner, adopted to a new home, or be humanely euthanized.